Available on Amazon!

 By May McQueen

-This review is from the Yellowest Orange:
+This review is for the Yellowest Orange:

 'If you ever wish to stray from the conventional drama that the majority of stories have to offer, instead of immersing yourself in real life horrors and disturbing thoughts of plausible monsters, then turn to S.Foxe to unnerve you.
 She digs into the human design and unearths the potential evils within us.
 Then she presents it to you in ways you cannot help but understand.
 Hers is a brand of horror that takes you closer to the truth than we rarely ever are.